cybercongress/cybercongress/site/content/post/playing-gol.md

 1) [Relevance](https://cyber.page/gol/relevance): The gist is simple, the higher the rank of the content submitted, the better.
 Read [the how-to link guide first](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#using-your-ledger-to-link).
 Second, make sure you show some love to your links.
 Link them with more links. *Hint*, watch out for the top CIDs at any point.
 Be the first to follow that strategy and relink them.
 In other words, think of this as following a traders strategy.
 Just like when you follow your favourite traders' decisions, however, if too many people get ahead of you, the market reacts and the decision will probably lose relevance.

 2) [Load](https://cyber.page/gol/load): Spend as much energy (bandwidth) as you can on submitting links.
 The bandwidth spent on linking is called `Karma`, The more Karma you have, the better.
 Think of this is a useful reputation based on your actions, rather than words.
 How to win?
 Submit a lot of links.
-The more you link, the better the chance of winning
+The more you link, the better the chance of winning.

 3) [Community](https://cyber.page/governance): cyber is governed by the community.
 Use the governance [module](https://cyber.page/governance) to submit useful things.
 Be active.
 Organize events.
 Build things.

 4) [Takeoff](https://cyber.page/gol/takeoff): This is not a discipline as such, but the idea is twofold:

 - The more ATOMs donated, the higher the rewards for some of the disciplines